SuperElastix/SimpleElastix/README.md

 make -j4
 ```

-SimpleElastix will be compiled along with any dependencies (elastix, ITK, SimpleITK, SWIG and target language dependencies) are downloaded on the fly.
+SimpleElastix will be compiled along with any dependencies (elastix, ITK, SimpleITK, SWIG and target language dependencies).
+These are downloaded on the fly.